Latiang or “Egg Net” is an authentic Thai dish, originally only served to royalty.

-Latiang is originally served in small 3-inch squares.
-Chef Pitipong made it into one giant piece, giving it another appearance.
+Latiang was originally served in small 3-inch squares.
+However, Chef Pitipong presents the dish in one grand giant piece instead.

 This dish is a great test of the chef’s control of heat.
 If you want to taste it, it requires reservations in advance.

-The Nuaa received Michelin recommendation in the first year after it opened.
-The honor carries on through today.
-And in 2015 Voter’s Choice “Best Asian NYC Restaurants”, The Nuaa was voted as The Best Thai Restaurant in New York by 15,000 foodies.
+The Nuaa received a Michelin recommendation in the first year after it opened, a very high honor.
+The standards since that time have not changed and they still retain their excellent reputation.
+And in 2015 Voter’s Choice “Best Asian NYC Restaurants”, The Nuaa was voted as The Best Thai Restaurant in New York by 15,000 food critics.

 Chef Pitipong Bowornneeranart

 is in fact a second generation of overseas Chinese in Thailand.
-His mother worked in the Thai royal kitchen for more than ten years.
-Chef Pitipong therefore obtained some unique royal recipes.
+His mother worked in the Thai royal kitchen for more than ten years, so naturally, Chef Pitipong has gained access to some unique and flavorful Thai royal dishes he might not have otherwise.

 - Cilantro sauce